mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: What should I do when error `ModuleNotFoundError: No module named 'te'` prompts during application running?

 A: First confirm whether the system environment is installed correctly and whether the whl packages such as `te` and `topi` are installed correctly.
-If there are multiple Python versions in the user environment, such as Conda virtual environment, you need to execute `ldd name_of_your_executable_app` to confirm whether the application link `libpython3.so` is consistent with the current Python directory, if not, you need to adjust the order of the environment variable `LD_LIBRARY_PATH`.
+If there are multiple Python versions in the user environment, you need to execute `ldd name_of_your_executable_app` to confirm whether the application link `libpython3.so` is consistent with the current Python directory.
+If not, you need to adjust the order of the environment variable `LD_LIBRARY_PATH`.
 For example:

 ```bash
 export LD_LIBRARY_PATH=`python -c "import distutils.sysconfig as sysconfig; print(sysconfig.get_config_var('LIBDIR'))"`:$LD_LIBRARY_PATH